hunter-college-cs-ossd/Chocolate-Spaghet-weekly/README.md

 # Chocolate Spaghet's weekly blogs

-> This repository belongs to ... and contains weekly blogs written ...
+This repositoyry belongs to Andrey Shtukenberg and contains weekly blogs accounting for my Open Source adventures and activities.
+The goal is to contribute as much as possible to the open source community and projects in the period of time I'm given.